XDDz123/3d-geom-tools/README.md

 ## Modal Analysis
 Based on equation 4 in the paper [Spectral Geometry Processing with Manifold Harmonics](https://doi.org/10.1111/j.1467-8659.2008.01122.x) by Vallet and Lévy. </br>
-The basis vectors can be computed as follows:
+The basis vectors can be computed from the following derivation:
 ```math
 \large \Delta \phi_i = \lambda_i \phi_i
 ```